0xsandblast/FindMyFood_ReactNative1/README.md

 # FindMyFood_ReactNative
-React-Native project for Junior ISEP.
+React Native project for Junior ISEP.

 Building the Frond-End of a mobile application designed to fight against food waste and students insecurity.